Investec-Developer-Community/ai-sandbox/README.md

+## 🚧 This is a work in progress/ for funsies repo - not for prod 🚧
 # Investec AI-Friendly Developer Sandbox

 **A complete developer toolkit for building with Investec APIs using AI assistants like Claude, ChatGPT, and Copilot**